 It is important to find out everything you can about a theme and the theme author before you hit that buy button, not after.

 Hi, Jude here.
-Chris and I have been chatting and we realised that we told you a little bit about ourselves in the intro video for our course “Success with WordPress: From Setup to Getting That Perfect Theme” but we had planned to tell you more.
-We have been so focused on working on our Success with WordPress courses and running our Support with WordPress Facebook group, that we haven’t had the chance to introduce ourselves properly.
+Chris and I have been chatting and we realised that we told you a little bit about ourselves in the intro video for our “Starter” course but we had planned to tell you more.
+We have been so focused on working on our courses and running our Support with WordPress Facebook group, that we haven’t had the chance to introduce ourselves properly.

 It was announced yesterday that WordPress 4.8 will officially no longer be supporting Internet Explorer 8, 9 and 10.